alexjames/architecturediaries/security/core/authentication.md

 Passwords, cryptographic tokens, and biometrics are some of the common ways of authentication.
 Approaches to authenticating human users can look different from those authenticating machines (devices or applications).

 ## Factors in Authentication
-Factors in authentication are means to provide authentication to a system.
+Factors in authentication are means to prove your identity to a system.
 They are broadly categorized as follows -

 - Knowledge Based